BergQuester/v8tr.github.io/_posts/2019-03-18-degenerate-view-controller-state.md

 3. `emptyStateLabel` — shown or hidden.
 4. `activityIndicator` — shown and animating or hidden and stopped.

 Arguably, more states could be added to the list; namely: shown and stopped activity indicator, or shown error label without the error message.
 This highly depends on particular application business logic, user experience, domain area.
-Not to overcomplicate the example, here and next we are accepting states from the list.
+Not to overcomplicate the example, here and next we assume that the list is comprehensive.

 Four states are enough to completely describe view controller's data and logic flow:
 1. *Displaying data*